First Foundation Bank Review

 3. Personal Money Market Account: $500 opening deposit, $20 maintenance fee (avoidable by maintaining a daily balance of $2,500)

-All three accounts have a limit of six withdrawals/pre-authorized transactions per month and include online and mobile banking, mobile check deposit, and external transfers, among other features.
+All three accounts include online and mobile banking, mobile check deposit, and external transfers, among other features.

 Certificates of Deposit